Tips & Tricks for arranging grocery store flowers. How to make a basic bouquet of grocery store flowers look great. Easy container ideas and a video!

 Tip: Grocery stores usually sell bouquets of mixed flowers.
 This is a great option if you want a more casual look.

 Containers are a personal choice.
 Honestly, I don’t want a closet full of random vases, so I keep my container collection small.
 I use mason jars and small pitchers.
 Some are vintage and some are not.
 The pitchers are used as decor in my living spaces, so that’s actually where they are stored.
 It’s easier to make small, manageable arrangements using smaller vessels than ones that are large or tall.

 As soon as you get home from the grocery, put the flowers in water.
 When you are ready to make your arrangement, cut off all the wrappings, ties and rubberbands.
 Separate the stems and cut off all leaves from the bottom half of each stem.
 Decide how tall you want the stems, and trim each one to approximately the same height.
 (You can tweak this later.)
 Lay the stems out on a work surface so they are easily accessible for arranging.

 Fresh water and flowers:

 You may have to remove and snip some stems if they are too long.
 If you’ve got some that are too short, put them around the outside of the container.
 The height of your arrangement is a personal choice.
-I’m sure there are “flower arranging rules,” but I don’t know what they are and if I did, I most likely wouldn’t follow them.
-I usually try to make my arrangement about the same height as my container.
-If you need a rule to follow, that should work!
+I’m sure there are “flower arranging rules,” but I don’t know what they are and if I did, I most likely wouldn’t follow them!
+Let your flower arrangements reflect your own personal style.
+Be confident when you are snipping and arranging…but most of all, have fun!

 More flower arranging tips!